 At its April 18, 2017 meeting, the BOS allocated \$300,000 each year for the next three years to the Southern California Regional Transit Training Consortium (SCRTTC) from the 15% discretionary fund.
-SCRTTC provides a training resource network comprised of Community Colleges, Universities, Transit Agencies, Public and Private Organizations focused on the development and delivery of training and employment of the transit industry workforce that is proficient at the highest standards, practices, and procedures for the industry.
+SCRTTC provides a training resource network comprised of

+Community Colleges, Universities, Transit Agencies, Public and Private Organizations focused on the development and delivery of training and employment of the transit industry workforce that is proficient at the highest standards, practices, and procedures for the industry.
+FY 2020 is the final year of allocating this fund to the SCRTTC.
 The funds will be exchanged with Metro's TDA Article 4 share and disbursed through Long Beach Transit.

-Section 5339 Bus and Bus Facilities (\$22.0M)
+Section 5339 Bus and Bus Facilities (\$27.0M)

 Section 5339 is a grant program authorized by 49 United States Code (U.S.C) Section 5339 as specified under the Federal Reauthorization Moving Ahead for Progress in the 21st Century or "MAP 21".
 The Program provides capital funding to replace, rehabilitate and purchase buses, vans, and related equipment, and to construct bus-related facilities.
-Based on federal revenue estimates for FY 2019, \$22.0 million is allocated to Los Angeles County operators and Metro operations using the Capital Allocation Procedure adopted by the BOS.
+Based on federal revenue estimates for FY 2020, \$27.0 million is allocated to Los Angeles County operators and Metro operations using the Capital Allocation Procedure adopted by the BOS.
 Operators' shares are swapped with Metro's share of Federal Section 5307 to minimize administrative process.

-Section 5337 State of Good Repair (\$84.3M)
+Section 5337 State of Good Repair (\$99.8M)